No Thrones. No Crowns. No Kings.

-Rise up with us on No Kings Day, 6/14We insist that religion should not be used to legitimize discrimination, and are rallying faith-based support for LGBTQ freedom.
+Rise up with us for No Kings II, 10/18We insist that religion should not be used to legitimize discrimination, and are rallying faith-based support for LGBTQ freedom.

 For decades we have mobilized powerful coalitions of people from diverse faiths and beliefs to fight back against degrading efforts to attack LGBTQ Americans and demand the right for us all to live with full dignity, safety and equal rights.
 Interfaith Alliance has long been a leader in LGBTQ advocacy, including a pre-Obergefell blue paper created by past Interfaith